NixOS/nix-constitutional-assembly/values.md

 [^1]: [Toil](https://web.archive.org/web/20240717145635/https://sre.google/sre-book/eliminating-toil/) is work that tends to be manual, repetitive, automatable, interrupt-driven, devoid of enduring value, and scaling linearly with growth.

 We are a global community, and disseminating information and maintaining processes can be difficult.
 We are also a large project with a lot of hard and repetitive work.
 Therefore, we value automation over toil, while recognizing that not all toil can be automated.
-Automation reduces toil, but people are still accountable for it.
+Automation reduces toil, but people are still accountable.
 Adding new toil needs a very strong justification.

 We build automation and processes that make the best use of our contributors' limited time and energy.